What are the aims of this leaflet?

 Does ciclosporin affect fertility or pregnancy?

 It is preferable not to take ciclosporin during pregnancy, but your doctor will discuss your options.
 If you are planning a family, or if you become pregnant while taking ciclosporin, you should discuss this with your doctor as soon as possible.
-You should not breast feed while taking ciclosporin.
+You should not breastfeed while taking ciclosporin.

-May I drink alcohol while taking ciclosporin?
+Can alcohol be drunk while taking ciclosporin?

 There is no particular reason for you to avoid alcohol (within the recommended guidelines) while taking ciclosporin.